mrubio7/42_cub3D/README.md

 `make` to compile.<br/>
 `make start` compile and initialize the game with the key tutorial printed on terminal.

-You can modify `map.cub` to get diferent wall textures, sprite or wall.
+You can modify `map.cub` to get diferent wall textures, sprite or map.

 I'm working on it, for the moment im going like this: